• Skip to main content

 2. Ubud Village

 Ubud Village, known as Bali’s arts and culture centre, also offers an extraordinary Barong Dance performance.
-Some places like Ubud Palace and ARMA Museum present this show on certain days.
+Some places, like Ubud Palace and ARMA Museum, present this show on certain days.
 Barong Dance performance time in Ubud is usually at night, around 19:00.

 3. Kesiman Village

 Furthermore, Kesiman Village, located in the eastern part of Denpasar and adjacent to Sanur Beach, is an excellent place to enjoy a Barong Dance performance.
 You can watch this performance at the Uma Dewi Stage, Waribang Kesiman.
-Meanwhile, Barong Waribang Kesiman Dance Show is available daily from 09:30 to 10:30 am.
+Meanwhile, the Barong Waribang Kesiman Dance Show is available daily from 09:30 to 10:30 am.

 4. Tanah Kilap, Pemongan, Denpasar